benrobson/Rodney/README.md

 - [ ] 3.1 Create a command to display information about the bot.
 - [ ] 3.2 Create a command to display information about a user.
 - [x] 3.3 Create a command to display information about the development roadmap and a link to this page.
+- [ ] 3.4 Create a command to change the prefix of the bot.

 #### 4. Moderation
 - [ ] 4.1 Create a Report Command.